 Each member of MFCU’s Board of Directors serves a 3-year term.
 Each year the Nominating Committee nominates candidates to fill expiring terms or vacant positions.
-For 2017 incumbents Bill Borrie and Tony Boote, along with new nominee, Glenda Bradshaw, have been nominated to fill the three, 3-year Board positions open for election.
-In addition, Martha Newell has been nominated to complete the remaining 2 years of a 3-year Board position vacated by Jane Cowley.
+For 2018, incumbents Leslie Halligan and Don Creveling have been nominated to fill the two 3-year Board positions open for election.

-For members interested in contesting these nominations, the Nominating Committee will accept nominations by petition until May 8, 2017.
-Applications and petitions are available at MFCU branches or below.
+For members interested in contesting these nominations, the Nominating Committee will accept nominations by petition until May 7, 2018.
 If MFCU receives additional nominees by petition, a competitive election will be necessary.
-In such a case, candidate names and biographies will be posted in MFCU branches and online by May 17, 2017 and members will then be invited to vote online May 18 – 25, 2017.2017 Board of Directors Election Nomination Form
+In such a case, candidate names and biographies will be posted in MFCU branches and online by May 16, 2018, and members will then be invited to vote online May 18 – May 25, 2018.
+Applications and petitions can be downloaded online using the link below or found at our MFCU branches.2018 Board of Directors Election Nomination Form

-If the Nominating Committee receives no additional nominees by petition, the elections will not be conducted by vote, but declared by acclamation at the Annual Meeting.
+If the Nominating Committee receives no additional nominees by petition, the elections will not be conducted by vote, but instead will be declared by acclamation at the MFCU Annual Meeting.
 Nominations from the floor will not be accepted at the Annual Meeting.

-The Annual Meeting will be held June 21, 2017 at the Caras Park Pavilion.
-Check out our website for more details after May 8, 2017.
+The Annual Meeting will be held June 20, 2018 at the Caras Park Pavilion, Missoula, MT.
+Check out our website for more details after May 7, 2018.